 • 自署 – Jisho – Signature

-Imagine the difference in confusing a property of land with a dictionary, which reinforces the importance of using the correct kanji.
+Imagine the difference when confusing a piece of land with a dictionary, which reinforces the importance of using the correct kanji.

 Other Interesting Examples